 We derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of OEMs to whom we ship directly.
 We anticipate that this customer concentration will continue for the foreseeable future.
-In fiscal year 2023, the customers representing 10% or more of our revenue were WT Microelectronics Co., Ltd., or WT, our distributor, and Chicony Electronics Co., Ltd., or Chicony, a direct ODM customer, which accounted for approximately 57% and 12% of total revenue, respectively.
-For the three months ended April 30, 2023, the customers representing 10% or more of the revenue were WT, Chicony and Motorola Solutions Inc., or Motorola, a direct OEM customer, which accounted for approximately 49%, 16% and 11% of total revenue, respectively.
-In addition, we believe that revenue from our top 10 OEM customers, either directly or through a distributor or an ODM on behalf of it, accounted for approximately 47% of our total revenue in fiscal year 2023 and accounted for approximately 54% of our total revenue for the three months ended April 30, 2023.
+In fiscal year 2023, the customers representing 10% or more of our revenue were WT Microelectronics Co., Ltd., or WT, which serves as our non-exclusive sales representative and fulfillment partner in Asia other than Japan, and Chicony Electronics Co., Ltd., or Chicony, one ODM which manufactures devices incorporating our solutions on behalf of multiple end-customers, accounted for approximately 57% and 12% of total revenue, respectively.
+For the six months ended July 31, 2023, the customers representing 10% or more of the revenue were WT and Chicony, which accounted for approximately 52% and 15% of total revenue, respectively.
+In addition, we believe that revenue from our top 10 end customers, either directly or through a distributor or an ODM, accounted for approximately 47% of our total revenue in fiscal year 2023 and accounted for approximately 55% of our total revenue for the six months ended July 31, 2023.
 We believe that our operating results for the foreseeable future will continue to depend on sales to a relatively small number of customers and end customers.
 In the future, these customers may decide not to purchase our SoC solutions at all, may purchase fewer solutions than they did in the past or may alter their purchasing patterns.
-As substantially all of our sales to date have been made on a purchase order basis, these customers may cancel, change or delay product purchase commitments with little or no notice to us and often without penalty and may make our revenue volatile from period to period, which has happened in the past.
-The loss of a significant customer, or substantial reduction in purchases by a significant customer, could happen again at any time and without notice, and such loss would likely harm our financial condition and results of operations.
-Moreover, because several of our
+As substantially all of our sales to date have been made on a purchase order basis, these customers may cancel, change or delay product purchase commitments with little or no notice to us and often without penalty and may make our revenue volatile from period, which has happened in the past.
+The loss of a significant customer, or substantial reduction in purchases by a significant customer, could happen again at any time and without notice, and such loss would likely harm our financial condition